victorcezeh/aws-event-driven-data-platform-v1-project/README.md

 This project started as a way to make my AWS SAA studying concrete.
 Instead of just reading about S3, VPC, IAM, and CloudFormation, I wanted to actually build something with them.
 Something that resembles a real production data platform.

 The result is an event-driven pipeline that ingests raw JSON from an external API, processes it with AWS Lambda inside a private VPC, and loads the results into a Redshift Serverless data warehouse.
-Fully provisioned with CloudFormation.
+Fully provisioned with CloudFormation and deployed via GitHub Actions CI/CD.

 ## Infrastructure 🔧